 My school is a place with a very caring and friendly atmosphere .Yes there maybe some rumors that there is a lot of conflicts such as sexual harassment and bullying....
 BUT i assure you those rumors are completely false .Eaglecrest is a school where if there is to be a fight between to students its resolved within at the very maximum time 2 minutes.The counselors are amazing and very supportive and they really try helping you understand what you need for college.The teachers are outstanding and make themselves available to students as much as they can.
 The school is like a big family( this school is an amazing place for people to make new friends .So if you don't like it then idk what to say because its a great place for people who play sports play music love to draw or simply are geeks !its a place for everyone.

 Eaglecrest High School is a public high school.
 The principal of Eaglecrest High School is Jeanne Piper.
-2,376 students go to Eaglecrest High School and are mostly Asian/Pacific Islander; Asian; and White, non-Hispanic.
-28% of the 2,376 students here have subsidized lunches.
+2,376 children attend Eaglecrest High School and identify as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+28% of the 2,376 students here get reduced lunch prices.
 The ratio of students to teachers at Eaglecrest High School is 18:1.
 Grandview High School is one of the nearest high schools.

 - Ceramics sculpture